 - Partners, suppliers, and employees use Skype for Business and Microsoft Teams to communicate via voice, video, and chat across a globally distributed user base.

-- Companies like Riverbed rely on Yammer for brainstorming, collaborating, and communicating.
+- Companies like Aternity rely on Yammer for brainstorming, collaborating, and communicating.
 We use Yammer both generally across the company, and within specific groups focused on products, markets, or recreational interests.

 - And of course, Exchange email and calendars provide the foundation to collaboration.